dostuffthatmatters/jax-capability-analysis/README.md

 ## 🌋 Run the Analysis Scripts

 The analysis scripts have been structured as a CLI using Click (https://click.palletsprojects.com/en/8.1.x/).
-The following commands will show you how to run the experiments of the different sections:
+The following commands show how to run the different experiments.

 ```bash
 # show help menu of the whole project